-Product adjacency is a principle of space organization in stores that defines how food and other goods should be placed to ensure their safety, convenience for customers and optimize sales.
+Product adjacency is a principle of space organization in stores that defines how food and other goods should be placed to ensure their safety and convenience for customers and optimize sales.

-This approach takes into account hygiene standards, storage conditions, product features and consumer behavior to create a comfortable shopping environment and minimize losses.
+This approach considers hygiene standards, storage conditions, product features, and consumer behavior to create a comfortable shopping environment and minimize losses.

 What is the Purpose of Product Adjacency in a Store

-Competent organization of product proximity in stores provides comfort for customers, facilitates navigation in the sales area and increases the average check due to cross-selling.
-For example, placing sauces next to pastas or wine next to cheeses increases spontaneous purchases.
-But product neighboring of food products is not only important from a commercial point of view - it also helps to prevent mutual negative effects of different products on each other.
+Competent organization of merchandise adjacency in stores provides comfort for customers, facilitates navigation in the sales area, and increases the average check due to cross-selling.
+For example, placing sauces beside pasta or wine beside cheeses increases spontaneous purchases.
+However, product neighboring of food products is not only important from a commercial point of view - it also helps to prevent the mutual adverse effects of different products on each other.

 Its main objectives are:

-1. Ensuring sanitary safety.
+- Ensuring sanitary safety.
 It prevents unwanted contact between incompatible merchandise.
-For example, raw meat should not be placed near ready-to-eat products to avoid microbiological contamination.
+For example, raw meat should not be near ready-to-eat products to avoid microbiological contamination.

-2. Preservation of product quality.
-Each type of product has its own storage conditions.
+- Preservation of product quality.
+Each type of product has its storage conditions.
 Fruits that emit ethylene (apples, bananas) can accelerate the ripening and spoilage of other fruits and vegetables.

-4. Increased sales.
-Merchandise neighborliness in the store accommodates impulse buying tendencies.
+- Increased sales.
+Merchandise adjacency in the store accommodates impulse buying tendencies.
 The arrangement of goods that complement each other encourages customers to spend more.

-In addition, properly organized merchandise neighborhood of food products contributes to staff efficiency.
-Stores that implement display management systems such as PlanoHero are able to quickly adapt their display to seasonal changes, new deliveries and customer demand.
+In addition, adequately organized merchandise neighborhood of food products contributes to staff efficiency.
+Stores that implement display management systems, such as PlanoHero, can quickly adapt their display to seasonal changes, new deliveries, and customer demand.
 This reduces losses from expired goods and increases customer loyalty.

 Basic Principles of Product Neighborliness

-To maximize the results of proper product placement, you must adhere to the basic principles of merchandise neighborliness:
+To maximize the results of proper product placement, you must adhere to the basic principles of merchandise adjacency:

-2. Grouping by category: Merchandise that are often bought together should be laid out side by side.
+- Grouping by category: Merchandise often bought together should be laid out side by side.
 Meat products and condiments or dairy products and cereal.

-3. Maintaining storage conditions: Food products require a certain temperature and humidity level.
+- Maintaining storage conditions: Food products require a specific temperature and humidity level.
 Raw meat products should be stored separately from ready-to-eat items to avoid cross-contamination.

 For optimal results in product neighboring, consider the product groups that can be stored together:

-• Fruits and vegetables: Allowed to be stored together, with the exception of those that emit ethylene (apples, bananas, pears).
+- Fruits and vegetables are allowed to be stored together, except for those that emit ethylene (apples, bananas, pears).

-• Dairy products: Cheese, yogurt, milk and butter are recommended to be stored in the same compartment as they require similar temperature conditions.
+- Dairy products: Cheese, yogurt, milk, and butter must be stored in the same compartment as they require similar temperature conditions.

 You should avoid storing these food categories together:

-• Strong smelling foods and those that absorb odors easily: Fish should not be stored next to milk or butter as they absorb odors quickly.
+- Strong-smelling foods and those that absorb odors quickly: Fish should not be stored next to milk or butter as they absorb odors quickly.

 Commodity Proximity in the Refrigerator

-Since refrigerators store perishable foods, it is important to ensure their freshness and quality.
+Since refrigerators store perishable foods, ensuring their freshness and quality is important.

-3. Vegetables and fruits: It is better to store them in special containers that allow maintaining the necessary level of humidity.
+- Vegetables and fruits: It is better to store them in special containers to maintain the necessary humidity level.

 Peculiarities of Commodity Neighborhood for Non-Food Products